Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: FFLO state

-To demonstrate the effects of odd-frequency pairs in the transition to a nonuniform superconducting state, we revisit the transition to the FFLO phase in a conventional SC~\cite{fulde_fflo,larkin_fflo}.
-We consider a spin-singlet superconductivity under Zeeman fields on a square lattice.
+In this section, we apply the theory in Sec.~\ref{sec:propagator} to the FFLO state in a conventional SC~\cite{fulde_fflo,larkin_fflo}.
+We consider spin-singlet superconductivity under Zeeman fields on a square lattice.
 In Eq.~\eqref{eq:h}, we choose